 DEAR ANONYMOUS: There is no one-size-fits-all answer to your question, and frankly, whether the millennial generation lacks the qualities you listed is a matter of perspective.
 I would hesitate to paint a picture of an entire generation with one brushstroke.
 Readers, what do you think?

-When he's on the road, he keeps it hiddenDEAR ABBY: My husband and I have an issue.
+My husband and I have an issue.
 If I go away on business, I make sure to provide my travel information such as hotel and flight numbers.
 But when my husband goes away, he refuses to provide any information.
 I try to explain that if there's an emergency or an issue with flights, the information would be helpful.
 I can get nowhere with him regarding this matter.
 Any advice?

 - Travel Issue in Connecticut